wandb/docs/docs/support/wb_uses_multiprocessing_library.md

 tags:
    - experiments
 ---
 Yes, W&B uses the `multiprocessing` library.
-If you see an error message such as:
+An error message like the following indicates a possible issue:

 ```
 An attempt has been made to start a new process before the current process
 has finished its bootstrapping phase.
 ```

-This might mean that you might need to add an entry point protection `if name == main`.
-Note that you would only need to add this entry point protection in case you're trying to run W&B directly from the script.
+To resolve this, add an entry point protection with `if __name__ == "__main__":`.
+This protection is necessary when running W&B directly from the script.